DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 />
 ```

-Not that the `EditingState` plugin's `createRowChange` property has a higher priority than the column's one.
+Note that the `EditingState` plugin's `createRowChange` property has a higher priority than the column's property.